Policy and the Alkire-Foster method

 The Alkire-Foster Method

-The Alkire-Foster (AF) method, developed by Sabina Alkire and James Foster at OPHI, is a flexible technique for measuring poverty or well-being.
-It can incorporate different dimensions and indicators to create measures specific to particular contexts.
-This means the method can be used in several different ways:
+The Alkire-Foster (AF) method, developed by Sabina Alkire and James Foster at OPHI, is a flexible technique for measuring poverty or wellbeing.
+It can incorporate different dimensions and indicators to create measures adapted to specific contexts.
+This means the AF method can be used in several different ways.

 - Poverty and wellbeing measures.
-The AF method can be used to create national, regional or international measures of poverty or wellbeing by incorporating dimensions and indicators that are tailored to the context.
-For example, the AF method is used to construct the global MPI that features in UNDP’s flagship Human Development Reports, and would underlie the MPI2015+ proposed for the post-2015 development context.
-It has also been adapted by countries including Mexico, Colombia and Bhutan to create their national measures of poverty or well-being.
+The AF method can be used to create national, regional, or international measures of poverty or wellbeing by incorporating dimensions and indicators that are tailored to the particular context.
+For example, the AF method is used to construct the global Multidimensional Poverty Index that is featured in the United Nations Development Programme’s flagship Human Development Reports.
+It has also been adapted by several countries in four of the five regions of the world to create their national measures of poverty or wellbeing.
+More details may be found here.

 - Monitoring and evaluation.
 The AF method can be used to monitor the effectiveness of programmes over time.
-For example, to monitor the effectiveness of a fair-trade programme, a measure could be constructed with criteria such as wages, length of contract, quality of produce, timeliness of delivery, number of people, and so on, to show at a glance which programme is doing best and in which area.
-See the Women’s Empowerment in Agriculture Index, which measures the empowerment, agency and inclusion of women in the agriculture sector.
+For example, the AF method underpins the Women’s Empowerment in Agriculture Index (WEAI), which measures the empowerment, agency, and inclusion of women in the agriculture sector.
+The WEAI is used to help evaluate performance of United States agricultural aid programs.

 - Targeting poor people as beneficiaries of services or conditional cash transfers.
 The AF method can also be used to target individuals for public service programmes or conditional cash transfers (CCTs) against set criteria.